Santa Barbara Vegan Wine Trail + travel guide - Updated for 2022

 Flights are served in a beer-like tasting fashion; mini glasses spanning a long wooden paddle, making for easy tasting at your own speed.
 Their wines are well-balanced, easy to drink at an affordable price point, like their 2017 Huntington Pinot Noir.
 Make sure to try some of their newer, natural wines, including a recently released natural rose that hits all the right notes.
-There’s not much in the way of food options—although they do serve a delicious vegan popcorn from Hippy Pop—but you can bring in your own eats.
+There’s not much in the way of food options—although they do serve a delicious vegan popcorn to snack on—but you can bring in your own eats as well.
 They also have live music on Friday evenings.
 (Plus, if you like what you taste you can go to one of their other tasting rooms in DTLA, Anaheim, San Diego - Little Italy, or Lompoc.)

 If you are into aliens, Sci-Fi or X-Files, then you’ll appreciate the no-frills extraterrestrial-inspired vibe at Area 5.1.
 Another of note is Melville, one of the newer tasting rooms in the area.
 Modern, sleek and family-owned that exclusively produces estate wine from their vineyard in Santa Rita Hills.